pablodecm/phd_thesis/src/102_chapter_2.md

 remnants in the different detectors, patently disregards a common outcome of high energy collisions: neutrinos.
-Neutrinos only interact via weak and gravitational forces, hence the probability of interaction with the detecting elements of CMS is negligible, and thus escape the experimental area undiscovered.
+Neutrinos only interact via weak and gravitational forces, hence the probability of interaction with the detecting elements of CMS is negligible.
+They thus escape the experimental area undiscovered.
 The production of high-energy neutrinos, or other weakly-interacting unknown hypothetical particles (e.g. dark matter candidates), can